Skip to content

 Adding Google Account URL in Allowed Cookies on Chrome

-6. Restart your browser and check if it fixes Chrome’s Sync is paused issue.
+6. Restart your browser and check if it fixes sync is paused issue.

-Adding to the above point, ensure you access this page in a normal window, not an Incognito tab.
-This is because the Incognito window will overlap all the existing cookies rules and wouldn’t allow any site to access the stored cookies, re-creating the sync issue.
+In addition to the above point, ensure you access this page in a standard window, not an Incognito tab.
+The Incognito window will overlap all the existing cookies rules and won’t allow any site to access the stored cookies, re-creating the sync issue.

-The Chrome browser has the option to automatically clear the cookies when you close all the browser windows.
-If the option is enabled, then it would lead to clearing the Google account cookies resulting in a sync paused issue.
+The Chrome browser has the option to automatically clear cookies when you close all the browser windows.
+If this option is enabled, it will clear the Google account cookies, resulting in a sync paused issue.
 Hence, it’s better to turn off the option.
-Follow the steps:

 1. Launch the Chrome app on the computer.

-3. Navigate the Privacy and Security tab and select the Site Settings tab.
+3. Navigate the Privacy and Security tab and select the Site Settings.

-5. Finally, disable the toggle button for Clear cookies and site data when you close all windows option.
+5. Finally, turn off the toggle button for Clear cookies and site data when you close all windows options.

 Clear cookies and site data when you close all windows option in Chrome browser

-It will stop the cookies from automatically clearing when we close the Chrome browser hence avoiding the signout issue with the profile.
+It will prevent the cookies from automatically clearing when we close the Chrome browser, avoiding the signout issue with the profile.

-This might arouse a genuine query how would updating the OS be able to rectify an application-side issue?
+This arouses a genuine query about how updating the OS can rectify an application-side issue.
 I was tracking the Chromium Bugs page, where I got hold of this same issue.
 While it dates back a year, the OS giants seem to have finally addressed it.

 Chromium Bug for Cookie and Sync Reset